 Here’s where you can choose to use a policy already created, or you can create your policy right now.
 Since we went over creating a policy above, let’s use that policy we just made:

 With the insurer added to the appointment, you’ll see a couple of changes.
 First, the appointment will now have a briefcase on it and the name of the insurer to indicate that another payer is involved:

 As well, unless your policy has default coverage amounts, Jane will assume that the insurer is paying 100% of the visit.
-So when we Arrive the appointment, we’ll see that dollar sign badge appear as well since there isn’t any patient payment needed if the insurer is covering 100%:
+So when we Arrive the appointment, we’ll see that dollar sign badge appears and the appointment turns dark green since there isn’t any patient payment needed if the insurer is covering 100%:

 Working with the Visit

 So your appointment is insured, and your patient walks through the door, we can go ahead and Arrive the appointment to indicate that.

 You can now head over to your portal to do your submission.
 If you entered in the portal URL when setting up the insurer, you can jump to the portal right from here: